8ta4/spam/DONTREADME.md

 > Can the agents search the web?

 No. Letting an agent search introduces uncertainty.
 The tool is designed to work only from the context you provide.

+> Does the tool shuffle the champion message and the challenger message before the `judge` compares them?

+Yes.

+Position bias is a known phenomenon where one input position can have an advantage.

+A message might still get lucky and win a round if it lands in the favored spot.
+Shuffling doesn't stop that.
+But shuffling prevents a positional advantage from systematically favoring either the champion or the challenger.

+Shuffling gives you a guarantee: The final message is either the result of two consecutive wins in a positionally unbiased competition, or the survivor of the 10-challenge tournament.